-Sarah White, of the Thompson Smith and Puxon (TSP) Wills and Estates team, discusses appointing guardians for your children in your Will.
+The Thompson Smith and Puxon (TSP) Wills and Estates team, discuss appointing guardians for your children in your Will.

 A legal guardian is a person appointed in your Will to look after any of your children that are under 18 when you die and for whom nobody who survives you has parental responsibility.
 A guardian can be just one person; however, it is common to appoint a couple.
 You may also wish to consider appointing replacement guardians in the event that your chosen guardians are unable or unwilling to act.

 If children under the age of 18 have nobody who has responsibility for them the Courts may need to appoint a guardian.
 Whilst the Courts have a duty to act in the best interests of your children they will only have the information available to them at the time.
 This may mean that the person you would have wanted as a guardian will not be appointed.